Lega Trentino: History

 won 18.4% of the vote (combined result of the party's list, 14.1%, and Divina's personal list, 4.3%), passing the PdL (12.3%) in the Province and getting eight deputies elected, six from the party's list and two from Divina's list.

 In the 2013 general election the LNT lost its representation in the Chamber, while Divina was re-elected to the Senate as the coalition's best loser, having lost in his single-seat constituency.
-In the 2013 provincial election Fugatti, deprived of his parliamentary seat, ran for President, winning 6.6% and 6.2% for the party.
+In the 2013 provincial election Fugatti, deprived of his parliamentary seat, ran for president, winning 6.6% and 6.2% for the party.

 In the 2018 general election the party won 26.7% of the vote and obtained a record of five deputies, but no senators.

 In the 2018 provincial election the party won 27.1% of the vote and Fugatti was contextually elected President of Trentino with 46.7%.

+Following the formation of Lega per Salvini Premier and the 2019 federal congress of the LN, after which the latter became practically inactive, in February 2020 the LNT was re-established as Lega Trentino per Salvini Premier in order to become the regional section of the new party.
+The founding members of the new LM were Mirko Bisesti, Mara Dalzocchio and Roberto Paccher.

+In the run-up of the 2023 provincial election former leader Divina was first suspended from the party for six months and later decided to challenge Fugatti for president of Trentino, opening the way for split within party ranks.
+In the election, Fugatti was re-elected with 51.8% of the vote, a larger share than in 2018, while Divina obtained a mere 2.2%.
+The combined score of party list (13.1%) and Fugatti's personal list (10.7%) was 23.8%, a few points down from the 2018 result.

+In April 2024 the party held its congress, the first after the party's transformation.
+Diego Binelli, until then pro-tempore commissioner, was elected secretary, while Savoi was appointed honorary president.
+In February 2025 Divina joined Forza Italia.

 Popular support

-Contrarily to other regional sections of Lega Nord, the party scores better in general elections than in provincial elections, in which it suffers more competition by other regionalist parties, such as the Trentino Tyrolean Autonomist Party.
+Contrarily to other regional sections of Lega Nord, the party usually scores better in general elections than in provincial elections, in which it suffers more competition by other regionalist parties, such as the Trentino Tyrolean Autonomist Party.

-The electoral results of Lega Nord Trentino in the province of Trentino are shown in the table below.
+The electoral results of Lega Nord Trentino and Lega Trentino in the province of Trentino are shown in the table below.